State Representative Christine Barber

 Vanna received her education from Middlesex Community, University of Massachusetts at Boston & Lowell as well as Public Matters Civic Engagement and Leaders Engaged and Activated to Drive System-Wide Change Fellowship.
 In 2022, Vanna was the recipient of Girls Inc’s Celebration of Today’s Woman Award for Strong, Smart, and Bold.
 And in 2019, she was recognized by the International Institute of New England as one of the 100 honorees as the most influential advocates, trailblazers, and leaders from Lowell’s vibrant immigrant community.
 In 2018 she received an Unsung Hero Award from the Cambodian Mutual Association of Greater Lowell.
 Lowell Sun Salute to Women in Our Region in 2015 and the Congressman John Joseph Moakley Award for Exemplary Public Service.
 She's the founder of Just Because (the annual brunch honoring women) and the Downtown Adopt-A-Street Program.
 She resides in downtown Lowell with her husband Greg and two children, Suzanna and Max, and their dog, Buster.

-State Representative Meghan Kilcoyne
+State Representative Kate Lipper-Garabedian

 At-Large Board Member